 We have classes in our school team up with each other to share activities.
 For example, a Kindergarten class might team up with a Grade 6 class to exchange stories and ideas.

 - Cross Country Run

-Students in grades 2-6 have the opportunity to participate in a Cross Country Run held on a Saturday in Wetaskiwin.
+Students in grades 2-6 have the opportunity to participate in a variety of cross country runs held around Central Alberta.
 These students are bussed from the school and have the opportunity to have a fun run day.

 - Cultural Programs

 Two or three times each year, students are treated to performances, which are occasionally interactive, in many areas of performance – music, dance, drama, etc.

 All grades in our school take part in fieldtrips.
 Some classes go to different facilities throughout the year, and all grades take part in a year end fieldtrip.